 The second method, which should be considered a minimum requirement, is structured data export.
 Even without a direct API, the software must provide your invoice data in a clean, universally compatible format that can be easily imported into any major financial platform.
 For example, Invoice Data Extraction delivers all data as a perfectly structured Microsoft Excel (.xlsx) file.
 You can use templates to enforce consistent column formats for every export, ensuring data integrity when importing the information into your other systems.
 This approach provides a reliable bridge to virtually any financial software.

 When evaluating a solution, you should verify which specific ERPs or accounting systems a vendor supports with direct integrations.
+If QuickBooks is your primary accounting platform, for example, our comparison of the best invoice scanning tools for QuickBooks breaks down OCR accuracy, line-item support, and integration methods across ten leading options.
 It is also critical to confirm the quality and consistency of the data export format, as this is crucial for any system that relies on manual import.
-While a robust export function is essential, some platforms are also developing more advanced connectivity; a public API for programmatic integration is currently in development for Invoice Data Extraction.
+While a reliable export function is essential, some platforms are also developing more advanced connectivity; a public API for programmatic integration is available for Invoice Data Extraction.

 Security and Compliance: Non-Negotiable Features for Financial Data

-When evaluating accounts payable invoice scanning software, Data Security is not just another feature on a list; it is a fundamental requirement.
+When selecting an AP scanning solution, data security is a fundamental requirement — not just another checkbox.
 You are entrusting a third-party service with sensitive financial information, including supplier details, payment terms, and internal company data.
 A breach or misuse of this data carries significant financial and reputational risk.

 Before committing to any solution, you must verify that the vendor meets a strict set of security and compliance standards.
 Use the following checklist to question potential vendors on their data handling practices: